lyreq/iplocate-api/README.md

     $getSubdivision = $iplocate->getSubdivision();
-      /* warning!! this method probably coming to null because may not be detected your Postal Code */
+      /* warning!! this method probably coming to null because may not be detected your subdivision1 */

 If you want learn subdivision 2, watch this way

     $getSubdivision2 = $iplocate->getSubdivision2();
-      /* warning!! this method probably coming to null because may not be detected your Postal Code */
+      /* warning!! this method probably coming to null because may not be detected your subdivision2 */